BleemIs42/pixi-game/README.md

 # Pixi-game
-> A libiray makes Pixi.js using easily.
+> A library makes Pixi.js using easily.

 # Use
 ```bash